 Help Prevent Leakages

 Seamless gutters, contrary to regular gutters, are designed in a specific way to reduce the likelihood of leakages, albeit not 100% leakproof, very rarely do seamless gutters leak.
-If they do, it is usually at the end and it is a quick fix.
+If they do, it is usually at the end, and it is a quick fix.

 In fact, we are so confident that our seamless gutters work we offer lifetime product/labor warranties for properly maintained gutters!
+Similar to how reputable water heater companies can guarantee their products – we can do the same with our gutters!

 How to install gutters yourself (if you insist):

-Installing gutters highly depends on the type of gutters that you plan to get, but irregardless of the type, here’s a quick list of things to keep in mind when in the process of getting your gutters installed.
+Installing gutters highly depends on the type of gutters that you plan to get, but regardless of the type, here’s a quick list of things to keep in mind when in the process of getting your gutters installed.

 Make a plan.